Advanced Analytics in Manufacturing: How It Compares to Operational Analytics

 These types of analytics are also advanced in the sense that they’re only able to be utilized by organizations that are fairly mature or “advanced” in their use of data in their day-to-day operations.

 As we said before, not every organization is set up to begin using advanced analytics.
 Manufacturers in earlier stages of digital transformation may not even be making use of a historian to collect their time series data.
-Or, they may have some data in a historian, but other critical data is stored in various other systems throughout the plant.
+Or, they may have some data in a historian, but other critical data is stored in various other systems throughout the supply chain and the plant.

-Many companies still need the historian piece, they need the aggregation and the valorization and other foundational elements before they can even take advantage of “advanced” analytics.
+Many companies still need the process data historian for manufacturing piece, they need the aggregation and the valorization and other foundational elements before they can even take advantage of “advanced” analytics.

 Predictive analytics tools use algorithms and statistical models to analyze large amounts of historical data, identifying patterns, trends, and relationships between variables that can be used to make predictions about future events or outcomes.

-This type of analytics is particularly useful in predicting equipment failure and anticipating maintenance requirements.
-Predictive analytics can also help organizations identify opportunities for improving efficiency and reducing waste.
+This type of analytics is particularly useful in predictive maintenance for predicting equipment failure and anticipating maintenance requirements.
+Predictive analytics can also help organizations identify opportunities for to improve manufacturing efficiency and reduce waste.

-Predictive models can help organizations identify opportunities for improving efficiency and reducing waste
+This display is an example of a predictive model.
+They can help organizations identify opportunities for improving efficiency, cut costs and reducing waste.

 Predictive analytics can help organizations make more informed decisions by providing insights into what might happen in the future, allowing them to take proactive measures regarding process deviations, scheduled downtime, resource management, and other areas of planning to maximize uptime and throughput.